azoth-lang/azoth.language.design/built-in-types.md

 overloaded on the number of type parameters or with a `Tuple[Values...]` type.
 That would certainly be done if they weren't included in the language.
 Additionally, lists of types are essentially tuple types so it will make working with generics easier.
-Given that, it makes sense to include them in Azoth. *Actually, declaring a non-primitive tuple type turns out to be quite difficult because of the interaction in the `params` keyword.
+Given that, it makes sense to include them in Azoth. *Actually, declaring a non-built-in tuple type turns out to be quite difficult because of the interaction in the `params` keyword.
 The compiler needs to understand tuples.
 Declaring ways for the compiler to construct an arbitrary tuple like type would requiring tuples as parameters leading to a circular definition.*

 In many other languages tuples have a syntax like `(x,y)` but that seems easily confused with grouping.
 Also, there is no good syntax for a tuple of one value.
 Some languages use `(x,)` which